clementfarabet/buffer/README.md

 License
 -------

-Code was originally borrowed from the Luvit folks.
-I've kept their license:
+Code was originally inspired from the Luvit folks.

-Copyright 2012 The Luvit Authors.
+Copyright 2013-2014 Clement Farabet (MADBITS) Copyright 2012 The Luvit Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");